Skip to content

 Show/Hide Columns

 The default RDE form has more columns than should ever be used.
 Unused columns can be hidden by clicking the "Columns: 33 visible" drop down and unchecking columns that are not needed.
+Alternately, to quickly limit visibility to the 15 columns most typically used, click "Apply an RDE Template" and select "Inventory."

 Reorder Columns

-The columns in the RDE form may not be ordered in a way that promotes ease-of-use.
+The columns in the RDE form may be ordered in a way that promotes ease-of-use.
 Some of the columns that show up on the left side may be infrequently used, and those that show up on the right side (requiring horizontal scrolling) may be frequently used.
 Click the "Reorder Columns" button to move infrequently used columns down and more frequently used columns up.
 A common use case for this might be making instance/container columns more readily available at the expense of extent columns.

 Templates